sgod1/instana-agent-install-helm/README.md

 Kubeconfig *context name* is set in the agent configuration file for each target cluster.<br/>

-Run `oc config get-contexts` to view context names for target clusters.<br/>
+Run `oc config get-contexts` to view context names for the target clusters.<br/>
 Current kubeconfig context is marked with the star.<br/>

 **Install | Upgrade steps**<br/>